 Christian Education also takes a leadership role in creating Lent and Advent themes for congregational study and fellowship for the whole church.
 There is a Sunday evening fellowship during Lent with a church dinner and program, and on each Super Bowl Sunday, the church youth provide a “Souper Bowl” lunch for church members and friends to raise money for the hungry.

-The church met together for an evening dinner with a program presented for all ages by the Chesapeake Bay Foundation on the importance of environmental issues.
-The “Burning Bushes” provided some of the music.
+The church meets together for an evening dinner with a program presented for all ages on the importance of social or environmental issues.
+The “Burning Bushes” provide some of the music.

 To see an individual picture full-size, click on the photo itself.